Frequently Asked Questions about the Feedback Form Script Wizard

 Some free web hosts, however, configure their system so that the "From" header always reflects the email address you gave to them when you signed up.
 They usually do this to prevent people using their system to spam others.
 If so, check to see if you can find the visitor's name and email address in the "Reply-To" header as well.
 Most email software as well as web mail sites allow you to view all the headers of an email message.

 If they have modified the "Reply-To" header as well, my suggestion is to go with a better web host.
 Check out some of the commercial web hosts.
-Commercial web hosts usually do not play such tricks with your email.
+In my experience (so far), commercial web hosts do not play such tricks with your email.

 UPDATED (27 February 2006): The latest version of the feedback form script generated by Feedback Form Wizard also embeds your visitor's email address and name in the message body itself, so you should always be able to read your visitor's name and email address even if it is missing in the "From" header.